 jackdashack Posted December 11, 2015 CID Share Posted December 11, 2015 Every test I do .. about 6 others consistently rate me in the 16-18ms ping.
 Why is my ping here always so high?
 59 to 65.
 I know this is a non-flash with better results but Mytest has never been that much at odds.
 One is as high as 500+.
 I consistently get the low above across other speed test.
 Of course I am very interested in ping and then speed.
 Thanks so much! jack ":-Dx Laser 1 Quote Link to comment Share on other sites More sharing options...

 CA3LE Posted December 11, 2015 CID Share Posted December 11, 2015 There's a reason I don't call it latency or ping.
 I'm also sorry for not providing any documentation but the truth is...
 I'm still trying to understand that tool myself.
 Not finished.
 What it's testing is the time it takes for you to respond to a very simple request, the round trip time is then cut in half.
 This number can be very similar to the number you'd get from ping, +1-5ms when things are totally ideal.
 It can be influenced by the device, browser, software installed on top of the browser and even open tabs.
 Keep in mind that if your result is affected in the test, chances are that the other browser tabs your surfing are also experiencing the same lag.
 If you see a consistent 500+ms RT something is causing it to happen.
 If it spikes and you get that high reading more than one time in a row it's usually a bad sign.
 I often leave tons of tabs open.
 Sometimes it can get to where Chrome, Safari and Firefox all have 20-40 tabs open at the same time.
 Rarely I see my RT (Response Time) spike up on TMN... look.
 The few seesaw spikes don't concern me, it's the occurrences where it goes over 200ms and stayed there.
 Each time that happened I closed all the browser tabs and restarted the browser... immediately RT returned to baseline.
 The test didn't just do that for no reason... something influenced it and if it can influence my test it can influence the other tabs your browsing on.
 Whatever the cause, closing the open tabs and restarting the browser cleared it up... meaning there had to be a true issue.
 Maybe a script or something running on one of those tabs causing increased latency.
 Opening another browser showed normal RT (you can see on the instance 3/4 in where the second result dropped back down, that's when I opened the other browser to compare) and ping from terminal to the selected server was also normal.
 Keep in mind that ping influences RT but RT doesn't always affect ping because it can be influenced by things that don't affect ping.
 Originally I was building a latency/ping test.
 I built it the way I thought would work and on accident ended up building something different, my observations told me that I couldn't really call it ping so I call it Response Time.
 Unless you see it go way off baseline and stay there I'd be less concerned about little bobbles and be looking more at the average.
-This isn't perfect, nothing here is or will ever be... but it's helped me detect issues more than a few times so I released it to our members hoping it will help more people. jackdashack and Laser 2 Quote Link to comment Share on other sites More sharing options...
+This isn't perfect, nothing here is or will ever be... but it's helped me detect issues more than a few times so I released it to our members hoping it will help more people.
+Laser and jackdashack 2 Quote Link to comment Share on other sites More sharing options...

 jackdashack Posted December 11, 2015 Author CID Share Posted December 11, 2015 36 minutes ago, CA3LE said: There's a reason I don't call it latency or ping.
 I'm also sorry for not providing any documentation but the truth is...
 I'm still trying to understand that tool myself.
 Not finished.
 What it's testing is the time it takes for you to respond to a very simple request, the round trip time is then cut in half.
 This number can be very similar to the number you'd get from ping, +1-5ms when things are totally ideal.
 It can be influenced by the device, browser, software installed on top of the browser and even open tabs.
 Keep in mind that if your result is affected in the test, chances are that the other browser tabs your surfing are also experiencing the same lag.
 If you see a consistent 500+ms RT something is causing it to happen.
 If it spikes and you get that high reading more than one time in a row it's usually a bad sign.
 I often leave tons of tabs open.
 Sometimes it can get to where Chrome, Safari and Firefox all have 20-40 tabs open at the same time.
 Rarely I see my RT (Response Time) spike up on TMN... look. ... something influenced it and if it can influence my test it can influence the other tabs your browsing on.
 Whatever the cause, closing the open tabs and restarting the browser cleared it up... meaning there had to be a true issue.
 Maybe a script or something running on one of those tabs causing increased latency.
 Opening another browser showed normal RT (you can see on the instance 3/4 in where the second result dropped back down, that's when I opened the other browser to compare) and ping from terminal to the selected server was also normal.
 Understood, good info.
 However when I run these test it's usually back to back, in sequence, same issues involved.
 And I've done this running of sequence of tests often and get the low PING say on SpeedTest.net (Yeah, I know your stomach just turned .. ) But I run about 5 like that and TestMy always gives a 2x or more higher ping or whatever the "ms" stat means.
 Should I cut that in half?
 Still cut in half not nearly as good as the other multiple stats.
 When techs come from Verizon or Comcast they all say they don't worry so much about the speed ... it's the ping they look at. ???
 No worry, Just curious ... no need to get hung up on this long.
 Others have hard problems here in the I suspect in the forum.
 It's been a long long time since I've visited.
 Nice to see CA3LE you are still in there and doing well.
 You've helped me well in the past.
 Jack ":-Dx Laser 1 Quote Link to comment Share on other sites More sharing options...